An Efficient Algorithm for Modulus Operation and Its Hardware Implementation in Prime Number Calculation: Methodology

 \subsubsection{Hardware Implementation of the Modulus Operator}

+The state machine approach ensures efficient and systematic computation of the modulus operation, as shown in Algorithm~\ref{alg:algorithm_mod}, making it well-suited for FPGA implementation.

+Figure~\ref{fig:fsm_modulus} presents the Finite State Machine (FSM) diagram with four states, operating as follows: Initially, the system remains in the \emph{IDLE} state until the \emph{start} signal is asserted.
+Once the \emph{start} signal is received, the system transitions to the \emph{ALIGN} state and stays there until \emph{condition1} is met; otherwise, it moves to the \emph{SUBT} state.
+In the \emph{SUBT} state, the system continues until \emph{condition2} is met, after which it transitions to the \emph{FINISH} state, signaling the completion of the calculation.
+The definitions of \emph{condition1} and \emph{condition2} are provided in the caption of Figure~\ref{fig:fsm_modulus}.
+The operations performed in each state are outlined in Table~\ref{tab:state_operations_fsm_modulus}.

+The Register Transfer Level (RTL) diagram shown in Figure~\ref{fig:RTLDiagramMod} illustrates the operations of the algorithm.
+Three registers are utilized: one for the dividend, one for the divisor, and one for shifting, which hold the current values.
+Each register receives its inputs through a separate multiplexer.
+Additionally, a distinct register is designated to capture the result of the computation.
+The comparator blocks perform the specified comparisons, while addition, subtraction, and shifting operations are executed on the current values.
+The outputs of these operations are connected to their respective multiplexers for updating the next values.

-The algorithm was implemented using Verilog Hardware Description Language (HDL).
+The algorithm for modulus calculation was described using the Verilog Hardware Description Language (HDL) to implement the FSM shown in Figure~\ref{fig:fsm_modulus}.
 The Xilinx Vivado design tool was employed for simulation and synthesis.
-Initially, the algorithm was tested with a variety of input values to verify its accuracy in the simulation.
-Following the initial verification, the Verilog implementation was modified to include the number of cycles consumed for each calculation.
+Initially, the algorithm was tested with various input values to verify its accuracy in simulation.
+Figure~\ref{fig:simWaveformMod} shows the input/output waveforms from the simulation of finding \texttt{(29 mod 5)}, which is equal to 4.